 If you’re like many of us in today’s fast-paced world, you put a lot of time and effort into staying healthy.
-This isn’t just about looking good, really, because while many people have that as a priority, our increased awareness of how our activities affect our bodies has given us a lot to be concerned about.
+Like many you may also experience joint pain.
+But the quest for health isn’t just about looking good, because while many people have that as a priority, our increased awareness of how our activities affect our bodies has given us a lot to be concerned about.

 And concerned we are, because we’ve come to place a high premium on staying healthy.
-People work out more, to the point where the old image of “working out” being just pumping iron at the gym has been replaced with different kinds of “workouts” depending on the target focus.
+People work out more, to the point where the old image of “working out” instilling mental imagery of just pumping iron at the gym has now been replaced with different kinds of “workouts”.
 People run, jog and walk for endurance and cardio, or they do a variety of exercises like Crossfit, pilates or yoga.
 However, these activities can grind to a frustrating halt because of one thing: joint pain.

 Even the more sedentary among us can be susceptible to joint pain, one must admit – age or lifestyle can be factors that lead to such ailments.
 This is particularly common in the knee joint, which can be surprising to people who aren’t aware of how much work our knees do on a daily basis.

-Where does joint pain tend to come from?
-What are the risk factors?
+Where does joint pain come from and What are the risk factors?

 - Excess weight.
 Being too heavy for your average frame may be putting a lot of stress on your joints, especially your knees.
 Knees are part of a complex system designed to take the brunt of your weight.
 Staying above your proper weight can also increase the risk of osteoarthritis.